What are the benefits of space management in the workplace?

 8. A foundation for total facilities management

-- Occupancy management – Directing occupancy levels across your workplace, so any areas of minimal occupancy can be addressed to minimise any wasted expenditure
+- Occupancy management – Directing occupancy levels across your workplace, so any areas of minimal occupancy can be addressed to minimize any wasted expenditure

-- Move management – Organising everything from how employees move from one location to another on-site, to directing relocations and refurbishments
+- Move management – Organizing everything from how employees move from one location to another on-site, to directing relocations and refurbishments

 - Meetings and reservations – Knowing what space is available at a given place and time will enable people to highlight appropriate rooms for meetings and other activities, and book these well in advance

-- Maintenance management – By visualising all space found within your facilities, you can more effectively guide your engineers, technicians and cleaners to locate their tasks and perform maintenance work more efficiently
+- Maintenance management – By visualizing all space found within your facilities, you can more effectively guide your engineers, technicians and cleaners to locate their tasks and perform maintenance work more efficiently

 Moreover, the combination of space management technology and BIM 3d modelling often proves to be a perfect partnership.
 Using this technology to clearly depict the layout of your building will offer a powerful indication into what rooms or areas are not making the most of the space they contain, so you can contemplate how you will address these inefficiencies.